thomasAmorrow/oer-dataflow/README.md

 ## Contributions

-This project is maintained by the **NOAA Ocean Exploration Data Lab** (Science & Technology Division) with help from the broader community.

 **Interested in contributing?**
 Have data?
 Ideas?
 Feedback?
 Help us improve our understanding of the unknown deep ocean.

-📬 Contact NOAA Ocean Exploration or open an issue/PR to get involved.
+📬 Open an issue/PR to get involved.

 ---